EquilibriaCC/equilibria-javascript/README.md

-# Monero JavaScript Library
+# Equilibria JavaScript Library

-A Node.js library for creating Monero applications using RPC or WebAssembly bindings to [monero v0.16.0.1 'Nitrogen Nebula'](https://github.com/monero-project/monero/tree/v0.16.0.1).
+A Node.js library for creating Equilibria applications using RPC or WebAssembly bindings to [equilibria v6.0.3](https://github.com/EquilibriaCC/equilibria/tree/v6.0.3).

 * Supports wallet and daemon RPC clients.
 * Supports client-side wallets in Node.js or the browser using WebAssembly.